An Array is a collection of variables of the same type, and of a fixed size. These are stored in contiguous memory locations.

 In our variable myNumbers

-Once an Array is declared, before being able to use it we must initialize it.
+Once an Array is declared, before we can use it, we must initialize it.
 This will allocate memory to store its elements.

-To do this, we can create an “empty” Array.
-In this case, all values of the array are initialized to the default value of the type.
+We can create an “empty” Array.
+In this case, all values in the array are initialized to the default value of the type.

 For example, this would create an array with 5 int